Outsourcing vs in-house is a critical choice when it comes to finding the right customer service strategy. There are pros and cons to both.

 Variable 2: Distributed vs traditional customer service

-The work-from-home (WFH) economy has taken off in 2021.
+Working from home may seem like a recent phenomenon.
 But the drift towards distributing the “call centre” was one of the customer service trends already underway.
 For both in-house and outsourced solutions, harnessing modern communication technology to allow CS agents to work from home brings two benefits:

 - Better agents: Flexibility improves quality of life (making the job more desirable), and allows CS teams to hire individuals who otherwise wouldn’t consider working in a call centre — e.g. stay at home parents, people with disabilities, retirees, etc.Distributed service centres have agents with more experience, agents more likely to hold a university degree, and agents with a higher average age.